sharko99/light-api/README.md

 - 🛡️ **Middleware ready**: Pre-configured middleware for common tasks.
 - 📦 **Modular structure**: Highly modular design for easy customization and extension.
 - 🔒 **Easy route disabling**: Disable routes easily with middleware.
+- 🐰 **Bun compatibility**: Works with Bun out of the box.
+Autodetects the runtime runner.
 - 🚀 **Works out of the box!**: Get up and running quickly with minimal configuration.

 ## Getting Started